Electronic notarization is notarizing an electronic document while it's in electronic format.

 Understand the Process

-There are many technologies that may be used for electronic notarization.
-Vendors use all types of technology including cloud-based, fingerprinting, digital signing pads and encryption processes.
+Many technologies are used for electronic notarization including cloud-based, fingerprinting, digital signing pads and encryption processes.

 The basic process is simple: